nunchistudio/blacksmith-devcenter/documentation/tour/blacksmith/integrations/http.md

 ---

-### Working with topics
+### Working with HTTP APIs

-Once registered, an integration of type `webhook` allows to interact with a HTTP API for **L**oading data into a web service.
+Once registered, an integration of type `http` allows to interact with a web service for **L**oading via a HTTP API.
 Within a trigger in the gateway:
 ```yml
 sources:
   - name: "my-source"